 However, this left no light fixture above the table.
 The wiring from the light fixture in the previous dining area needed to be moved.

 This client was hesitant to invest in a new light fixture and the cost to have an electrician relocate the electrical wiring.
-He lives alone and never used this dingin room, so it didn't bother him that there was no lighting.
+He lives alone and never used this dining room, so it didn't bother him that there was no lighting.
 But I reminded him that most people eat at their dining table at least a couple nights a week, and especially when they entertain during the winter, and not having a light fixture above the dining table would probably be a deal-breaker for most home buyers.
-He finally agreed, so in my home staging consultation checklist, I included a link to a very affordable light fixture on Amazon that was delivered within a couple days.
+He finally agreed, so I sent him a link to a very affordable light fixture on Amazon that was delivered within a couple days.
 He hired an electrician to install a new light box in the ceiling, pulling the wiring from the old box.
 My client patched the hole where the ceiling fan had been himself using materials I listed in my checklist that can be found at most home improvement stores.
 Altogether (fixture, bulbs, the electrician's fees and the materials to patch the hole), adding lighting to the dining room cost this client about $400.
 When it was all done, he agreed that it made a huge difference, and he thanked me repeatedly for talking him into it.

 Aside from adding a light fixture, I also recommended this client find something larger to use as a liquor cabinet that was more in line with the architectural style of the home and would coordinate with his dining set.
 The two pieces in the corners of the "before" image on the left were leftovers from a larger entertainment center he'd purchased back in the 80s.
 He found the cabinet in the "after" image at a local furniture store.
 I sourced the two fiddle leaf trees and items to use as a center piece for the table and a couple other accessories for the shelves on the grandfather clock.